Gen Z leads drive to reverse Brexit

 A total of 44 per cent said they viewed the 2016 referendum as the last word on Brexit against 40 per cent who said they did not believe it settled the matter.

-Philip van Scheltinga, of Redfield and Wilton, said: “The poll numbers are certainly favourable for ‘rejoin’ but they do not suggest a slam dunk.
+Philip van Scheltinga, of Redfield & Wilton, said: “The poll numbers are certainly favourable for ‘rejoin’ but they do not suggest a slam dunk.

 “While voters are mostly disappointed by Brexit, they have other priorities in mind.